DXDXdada/isf_25_26_deep_learning_project/readme.md

 3. Update models as new data comes in without forgetting old patterns
 4. Start with easy (monthly) predictions, work toward hard (daily) ones

-**Real-world deployment**:
-1. Account for trading costs when deciding when to trade
-2. Use predictions in full portfolio optimization
-3. Add position sizing and stop-losses based on confidence
-4. Test with realistic trading simulations (slippage, partial fills, etc.)

 **More testing**:
 1. Try way more assets - different sectors, countries, asset types
 2. Look at quarterly and annual predictions
 3. Focus on how models behave during crashes
 4. Test on completely new time periods

-### Practical Takeaways

-**If you're building trading systems**:
-- These models work as one signal among many, not by themselves
-- Combine with fundamentals and risk management
-- Monthly predictions are most reliable for strategy
-- Daily predictions are too noisy for automated trading but might help with high-frequency stuff

-**For portfolio managers**:
-- You can use one model across multiple stocks
-- Attention weights explain why the model wants to rebalance
-- Model confidence can help with risk budgeting

-**For researchers**:
-- We've established a baseline to improve on
-- Our feature engineering approach works across different models
-- The transfer learning stuff could work beyond just finance

 ### Final Thoughts

 This project shows that deep learning helps with stock prediction, but not as much as you might hope.
 The improvement over classical methods is real but modest.
 Markets are noisy and efficient, which puts a hard limit on how well any model can do.

-What we think mattered most:
-1. We compared models fairly and systematically
-2. We showed that technical indicators work across different stocks
-3. Attention layers help you understand what the model is doing
-4. We're honest about what deep learning can and can't do here

-Our advice: Focus on good features and proper evaluation before worrying about fancy models.
-An LSTM with attention, properly regularized and trained on quality features, is solid.
-Getting much better from there is really hard and might not be worth the extra computing power.

 Markets remain a tough problem.
 They're complex systems where patterns change as traders learn and adapt.
 Any edge you find tends to disappear as others discover it.
 Deep learning gives us tools to find weak signals in noisy data, but it can't make markets fundamentally predictable.
 They're just too uncertain.